 Here the direct transcript of the Master’s words ends.
-In the following paragraph in parenthesis, H.P.B. tries to explain the words of the Mahatma.
+In the following paragraph, in parenthesis, H.P.B. explains the words of the Mahatma.
 (CCA)

 In September 2016, after a careful analysis of the state of the esoteric movement worldwide, a group of students decided to form the Independent Lodge of Theosophists, whose priorities include the building of a better future in the different dimensions of life.

 E-Theosophy e-group offers a regular study of the classic, intercultural theosophy taught by Helena P. Blavatsky (photo).